This spelt brioche bread is slightly sweet, soft, buttery and amazingly delectable.

 What is brioche bread?

 Brioche bread is a bread of French origin.
-It is made on the same basis as traditional breads, but it has butter, eggs and milk added which adds to its richness and gives the bread its soft, tender crumb.
+It is made on the same basis as traditional bread, but it has butter, eggs and milk added which adds to its richness and gives the bread its soft, tender crumb.
 Often brioche bread also has the addition of sugar, which gives it a slightly sweet flavour.

 Brioche bread makes a really great substitute for traditional bread in French toast and delicious bread & butter puddings.